Parent in Military: WISEdata

 USES: Parent in Military will be reported for EDFacts as ‘Military Connected Student Status’ in conjunction with Assessment information only, namely Forward, DLM, and ACT results for English/Language Arts, Mathematics and Science) and with CTE Participant and Concentrator enrollment.

-Whom to Report: Starting in the 2018-19 school year, Parent in Military data is required for ALL students in all grades.
+Whom to Report: Starting in the 2018-19 school year, Parent in Military data is required for ALL public school students in all grades.
 If you have already begun pre-registration or registration for the next school year, you will need to circle back to obtain this data from registered students.

 Parent Definition: The term ‘‘parent’’ includes a legal guardian or other person standing in loco parentis (such as a grandparent or stepparent with whom the child lives, or a person who is legally responsible for the child’s welfare.

 Armed Forces Definition: Armed forces include the Army, Navy, Air Force, Marine Corps, and Coast Guard (10 U.S.C.
 101(a)(4)).